About Sup to Srt

 • Forced captions filter (for films with foreign-language inserts)

-The converter detects the subtitle language from your filename.
-A file named movie_spa.sup automatically selects Spanish OCR.
-You can always override the detection.
+The converter checks common language codes in your filename and suggests an OCR language.
+A file named movie_spa.sup suggests Spanish OCR.
+You can always change the language before conversion.

 Supported Languages